ntoll/ntoll.github.io/article/chicken/index.md

 am ever disatisfied with my output, it's usually because I've forgotten this (and I just had to write this blog post to say so!).

-As always with any of my work, I welcome constructive, compassionate and clear feedback. :-)
+As always with any of my work, I welcome constructive, compassionate and unambiguous feedback. :-)

+<p id="chicken-edit"><strong>EDIT (18th Nov 2021):</strong> Thank you to the
+person (who wishes
+to remain anonymous) who reached out to point out that, "constructive, compassionate and unambigous", are also slippery terms.
+I've added clarifications in brackets and would especially like to point out that they embodied the very best of constructive, compassionate and unambiguous feedback in their correspondence with me. :-)
+<a href="#chicken-sup">Return to text</a>.</p>